mAlaliSy/AlgoLizer-algorithms-visualizer/README.md

 [![](https://j.gifs.com/4QV4Rg.gif)](https://youtu.be/uBUz_lUy-HM "")

-Bugs appeared in the video are fixed with a latter commits.
+Bugs appeared in the video are fixed with latter commits.

 ## Download Algolizer app: